 The Reference Data Service provides RESTful API endpoints that provide master lists of reference data including users, facilities, programs, products, schedules, and more.
 Most other OpenLMIS services depend on Reference Data Service.
 Many of these master lists can be loaded into OpenLMIS in bulk using the Reference Data Seed Tool or can be added and edited individually using the Reference Data Service APIs.

-Documentation for the Reference UI:
+Learn about the Reference UI: